 Crampons are also worth considering, but they’re more suitable for alpine climbers.
 You can’t really walk normally with crampons on, and they’re definitely not suitable for normal pavements.
 Grips, on the other hand, are perfectly fine even if you’re just running to the corner store and want to be certain you’re not going to slip on the icy pavement.

-Of course, this is only a good solution for dealing with icy surfaces.
+Of course, this is only a good solution for dealing with the icy pavement.
 Crampons and grips won’t make your basic boots waterproof and if you really need a pair that is suitable for deep snow, you will have to get something new.

-Not quite sure which of these shoes is the best option for you?
+Not quite sure which of these shoes is the best shoes for you?
 Pick up one of our top three choices and we’re certain you won’t be disappointed!

-The Merrell Thermo Rogue boots are definitely the best choice for men who want shoes that excel in every aspect.
-With a waterproof membrane, insulated interiors with reflective lining, and an incredibly supportive insole, these boots are perfect for cold and wet weather.
-They also feature a Vibram Arctic Grip outsole, which is specifically designed for superb performance on snow and ice.
+The Merrell Thermo Rogue boots are definitely the best shoes for men who want shoes that excel in every aspect.
+With a waterproof membrane, insulated interiors with reflective lining, and an incredibly supportive insole, these boots are perfect for wet and cold weather.
+They also feature a Vibram Arctic Grip outsole, which is specifically designed for superb performance walking on ice and on snow.

 For women, the best boots overall would be the Sperry Powder Valley snow boots.
-They are equipped with a Vibram Arctic Grip outsole so they are excellent for slippery and icy surfaces.
-On top of that, these boots are entirely waterproof, as well as insulated and lined with faux fur for incredible warmth even in extreme colds.
+They are equipped with a Vibram Arctic Grip outsole so they are excellent for slippery surfaces and icy pavement.
+On top of that, these boots are entirely waterproof, as well as insulated and lined with faux fur for incredible warmth even in extremely cold weather.

-Honestly, if you want a pair of boots that will keep you warm and that’s stable enough so you can confidently walk on ice, these are the best ones to get.
+Honestly, if you want a pair of boots that will keep your feet warm and that’s stable enough so you can confidently walk on ice, these are the best ones to get.

 I would recommend the Salomon Toundra boots to women who specifically want something for hiking and backpacking.
-They are waterproof, insulated, breathable, and have a very rugged outsole that offers excellent traction on snow and ice.
-On top of that, these boots are very comfortable to wear for prolonged periods of time, thanks to the soft EVA sock liners.
+They are waterproof, insulated, breathable, and have a very rugged outsole that offers excellent traction walking on ice.
+On top of that, these snow boots are very comfortable to wear for prolonged periods of time, thanks to the soft EVA sock liners.

 Head over to Amazon to see the prices of all of the shoes for snow and ice featured in this review – hopefully, you’ll find the ones you liked in your size.
 And go check out our related posts for even more ideas on excellent winter shoes for hikes!